future-proof-tn/randev-guide/docs/user-guide/index.md

 <p align="center"><img src=./img/review.png><p>

-## Performing a booking
+## Booking a service

 All of the above features are made so that the client can finally perform a booking.
 This is the pivotal feature of the application. the client checks all of information above and then decides when and where to make his booking.

-In order to do that the client needs to access the store details page then click on the service that he needs then click on book this service.
+In order to do that the client needs to access the store details page

+ click on the service that he needs

+ click on book this service.

 <p align="center"><img src=./img/book.png><p>